Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Conclusion and Future Work

-Our extensive experiments comparing a $k=10$ bisimulation on large synthetic and real-world graphs show that a generic implementation of the Schätzle \etal model using our generic \BRS algorithm is as faster than its native counterpart.
-The experimental results indicate that the parallel \BRS algorithm and native Schätzle \etal scale linearly with the input graph's size.
-The experiments also show that a parallel computation of the graph summary model and native sequential algorithm of Kaushik \etal can be efficiently computed.
-In fact, we observe that the computation of the Kaushik \etal summary model with our generic \BRS algorithm is very similar to computing the summary model of Schätzle \etal Our comparison is fair since both the generic \BRS algorithm and the reimplementations of the native algorithms were conducted using the same software stack (Scala and Apache Spark API).
-Also, a server machine with exclusive access during experimentation.
-For very large graphs, an external memory solution is desirable.
+We focus on the performance (runtime and memory use) of our generic, parallel \BRS algorithm for computing different bisimulation variants, and how this performance compares to specific algorithms for those bisimulations, due to Schätzle \etal and Kaushik \etal Our experiments comparing $k=1, \dots, 10$ bisimulations on large synthetic and real-world graphs show that our generic, hash-based \BRS algorithm outperforms the respective native bisimulation algorithms on all datasets for all $k\geq5$ and for smaller~$k$ in some cases.
+The experimental results indicate that the parallel \BRS algorithm and native Schätzle \etal scale linearly with the number of bisimulation iterations and the input graph's size.
+Our experiments also show that our generic \BRS-Kaushik algorithm effectively parallelizes the original sequential algorithm of Kaushik \etal, showing runtime performance similar to \BRS-Schätzle. \extended{Our comparison is fair since both the generic \BRS algorithm and the reimplementations of the native algorithms were conducted using the same software stack (Scala and Apache Spark API).
+We used a server machine with exclusive access during experimentation.
+For very large graphs, an external memory solution is desirable.} Overall, we recommend using our generic \BRS algorithm over implementations of specific algorithms of $k$-bisimulations.
+Due to the support of a formal language for defining graph summaries~\cite{DBLP:journals/tcs/BlumeRS21}, the \BRS approach is flexible and easily adaptable, \eg to changes in the desired features and user requirements, without sacrificing performance.

+Future work includes incorporating a check (similar to Kaushik \etal) for whether full bisimulation has been reached.
+This is nontrivial as the algorithm of Kaushik \etal is based on splitting partitions, whereas \BRS is based on describing the equivalence class in which each vertex lives.
+It is easy to check that no classes have been split, but harder to check that every pair of vertices that had the same description at the previous iteration have the same description at the current iteration, since the description of every vertex changes at each iteration.

+\extended{In additional experiments on an even larger Laundromat14B dataset with about $1.46$ billion vertices and $13.52$ billion edges, none of the algorithms could compute $10$-bisimulation within the $2\,\mathrm{TB}$ of memory available.
+We focus on performance comparison, so working in a large main memory of a single off-the-shelf machine is reasonable.
+The results encourage us to use an external memory solution such as~\cite{DBLP:conf/cikm/LuoFHWB13} in future work.
+The next step is to deploy our implementation in a distributed cloud-based compute environment with several smaller compute nodes and limited main memory.
+Due to the use of Spark, the \BRS algorithm is well prepared to run in a distributed setting. }

+\paragraph{Acknowledgments}~This paper is the result of Jannik's Bachelor's thesis supervised by David and Ansgar.
+We thank Till Blume for discussions and his support in implementing the $k$-bisimulation algorithms in FLUID~\cite{DBLP:conf/cikm/BlumeRS20}.